Money-Saving Tips When Buying Food Allergy Friendly Groceries

 3. When necessary, shop online.
 Grocery shopping online has become very easy and is an effective way to stay on top of the price tag.
 There are multiple online markets available that you can order from or you can choose to shop straight from your favorite manufacturer.

 Enjoy some of our favorite shops, selected links* including a discount code for you:

 4. Buy in bulk.
 Generally, buying in bulk is very cost-efficient.
 This tip also applies to our food too.
-Any of the listed manufactures above offer great bulk discounts and free shipping for orders over a certain amount.
-Additionally, many wholesalers, such as Costco, have loads of great food-allergy friendly products available in their warehouses!
+Any of the listed manufacturers above offer great bulk discounts and free shipping for orders over a certain amount.
+Additionally, many wholesalers, such as Costco, have loads of great food-allergy-friendly products available in their warehouses!

 5. Plan your food shopping trip.
 It is good to get into the habit of planning out your grocery list prior to going food shopping.
 Create a list of items you need, this way you ensure you are not overbuying.

 Joe and I created a shared list on Google Keep that we update as needed.
 If we notice we are running low or out of something, one of us will add it right away (so we don't forget).
 We also try to figure out what it is we want to cook for the week and add the ingredients we will need to make that dish.

 Then, the night before we go shopping, we check our local circulars to see if anything we need is on sale at which store or search for coupons.
 We use Ibotta for digital coupons (Referral Code: buxlidn), as well as checking the manufacturer's website for printable coupons.